oracle-devrel/redbull-analytics-hol/beginners/README.md

 6. Once the Create Stack job has succeeded, click the hamburger menu in the upper left, select **Compute** in the sidebar, and click **Instances** in the menu.

     ![Instances in the Menu](./docs/red-bull-hol-2a-menu-instances.jpg)
 7. On the **Instances** screen, make sure "redbullhol" is selected under *Compartment*.
-If "redbullhol" isn't in the dropdown menu, you may need to refresh the page for the new compartent to show up.
+If "redbullhol" isn't in the dropdown menu, you may need to refresh the page for the new compartment to show up.

     ![Instances Compartment](./docs/red-bull-hol-2c-instances-compartment.jpg)
 8. Once the "redbullhol" compartment is selected, you should see a running Instance in the list.
 The address you'll need to access it is in the *Public IP* column.
 Copy the IP address shown.

     ![Public IP](./docs/red-bull-hol-2d-instances-public-ip.jpg)
-9. Next, open a new tab in your browser to load up the web UI for Jupyter Lab.
+9. Next, open a new tab in your browser to load up the web UI for JupyterLab.
 Paste the IP address you just copied with `:8001` added to the end.
 The URL should look like `http://xxx.xxx.xxx.xxx:8001` (substituting the public IP we copied in the previous step).
-Jupyter Lab is running on port 8001, so when you navigate to this URL you should see the Juypter login.
+JupyterLab is running on port 8001, so when you navigate to this URL you should see the Juypter login.

-    _**Note:** You should not be on VPN when opening Jupyter Lab._
+    _**Note:** You should not be on VPN when opening JupyterLab._

     ![Jupyter Login](./docs/red-bull-hol-3b-jupyter-login.jpg)
 10. Log in with the password `Redbull1`.
-11. You should now see the Jupyter Lab.
+11. You should now see the JupyterLab.
 Navigate in the sidebar to `/redbull-analytics-hol/beginners/` to see the Jupyter notebooks for this lab.

 ## Up and Running